Protect your Android from threats

 Individuals are at greater risk of contracting adware than businesses, and adware can be contracted on almost any device.
 Less-savvy internet users are generally at the most risk, as they’re the most likely to fall for common hacker tricks like offers that are too good to be true.
 But, essentially anyone who browses the internet regularly is at risk of this annoying type of malicious software.
 (For a full list of tips on how to avoid adware, see below).

-While some people think that malware is only a threat to PCs, this is a myth.
-Malware, and specifically adware, affects Macs and mobile devices too.
+While some people think that malware is a threat to PCs, this is a myth.
+Malware, and specifically adware, affects Macs — and mobile devices can get malware too.
 For example, In 2017, Avast blocked 250 million malware threats aimed at Macs, 41 million of which were adware.

 Androids are more susceptible to malware than iPhones because iOS has strong inbuilt security and a better update system.
 But iPhones are vulnerable if they have been jailbroken — that is, if you or someone else has bypassed those security protections to add unapproved third-party software.
 Adware in particular has made its way to mobile devices like phones and tablets in full force.